diegogarciahuerta/tk-rumba/README.md

 The basic publishing of the current session is provided as [hooks](hooks/tk-multi-publish2/basic) for this app.

+### Publisher Collector Options:
+`Collect Individual Assets`: if true, every asset found in the Rumba scene will be individually collected for publishing, if false, the Rumba scene as a whole is considered for publishing.
+The default configuration is setup so for the asset step environment the whole scene is considered for publishing, and at shot step environment individual assets are collected for individual publishing.

 ### FBX Animation

-Provides the ability to publish the animation as FBX format  as it is supported in Rumba.
-Note that it will export the whole scene, no support for only selection is provided, please adjust according to your pipeline needs.
+Provides the ability to publish the scene/assets animation as FBX format as it is supported in Rumba.

 Options:
-`Export Namespaces`: if True, add a Maya style namespace to each referenced nodes like Maya does with references.
+`Export Namespaces`: if true, add a Maya style namespace to each referenced nodes like Maya does with references.
 The namespace is the name of the Asset root node.

 ### Alembic Cache

-I also provide the ability to publish the animation as Alembic cache format.
-Note that it will export the whole scene, no support for only selection is provided, please adjust according to your pipeline needs.
+I also provide the ability to publish the scene/assets as Alembic cache format.

 Options:
 `Sub Samples`: A list of sub-samples to export relative to each frame.
 If empty, it exports one sample per frame.
 Values should be between [-1.0, 1.0].